GhentCDH/dbbe/README.md

 You can find a basic testing script in tests/dbbe.spec.js .
 This script logs in to the application via keycloak and clicks on all links it can find, thereby limiting itself to three hits on the /search pages.

+Required changes to keycloak:
+- the script assumes a local keycloak user 'editor@dbbe.ugent.be' with a password 'test'.
+Make sure you either add this user or modify the script to use a different user.
+- Add http://dbbe-app-1:8000/* as a valid redirect url and 'enable direct access grants'

 You can run the script **after** launching the application via the docker-compose.yml by running

 ```
 docker-compose -f docker-compose.test.yml --env-file .env.dev up playwright
 ```

+#### Planned improvements
 Note that, at this point, the script does not run tests on inserts.
 It just navigates to every page without filling in forms.

 Further improvements planned: